 Here are the things that turn mobile shoppers away from a purchase at the critical moment:

-- Overwrought sign-in procedures.
+- Complex sign-in procedures.
 It is highly possible to integrate tools like Google Wallet or PayPal in the checkout process – why not link these features to registered shoppers' accounts?

 - Complex web pages with flashy elements and slow load times.
 Keep the checkout page simple for mobile shoppers, after all it is really about collecting the money at this point, so why continue to try and wow them?

 - Pages that simply won't load.
-We are all increasingly hip to the fact that mobile devices necessitate pages that are optimised for the small screen.
+Mobile devices necessitate pages that are optimised for the small screen.
 We simply have to make sure that when the visitor is redirected to checkout, that page is mobile-ready, too.

 The ideal scenario

-Of course, the best idea of all is to offer a dedicated mobile app or mobile website for promoting and selling your company's goods and services.
+Of course, the best idea of all is to offer a dedicated mobile app responsive website for promoting and selling your company's goods and services.
 A dedicated solution can facilitate a far more easy, intuitive purchasing process for the shopper that leaves no one behind at checkout.

 The decision to implement this for your business is one that equates to cost, however.

-But if you can examine your site visitation stats and find that you are genuinely losing people at the time of purchase, the relatively low cost of outsourcing the development can quickly be combated by the potential ROI of actually getting people through the purchasing process.
+But if you can examine your site visitation stats and find that you are genuinely losing people at the time of purchase, the relatively low cost of getting the website updated can quickly be combated by the potential ROI of actually getting people through the purchasing process.

 The best of both worlds